spacetelescope/jwst/docs/jwst/srctype/description.rst

 ++++++++++++++++++++++
 It is not possible to specify ahead of time the source types for spectra that may show up in a Wide-Field Slitless Spectroscopy exposure.
-So for these modes the ``srctype`` step simply sets the SRCTYPE keyword value to "UNKNOWN" and the actual source sizes are derived from the catalog information generated from direct images that are obtained as part of a WFSS observation.
+So for these modes the ``srctype`` step uses the value from the ``is_extended`` column of the source catalog generated from the direct imaging taken with WFSS observations and uses that to set "POINT" or "EXTENDED" for each extracted source.